Clarín Group: Debt default and political influence

 One of Grupo Clarín's holdings is the cable company Multicanal S.A.
 In the early 2000s, Multicanal defaulted on payments to holders of its Notes.
 According to U.S. Bankruptcy Court records, Grupo Clarín made political moves that ultimately ended up hindering the ability of the Note holders from getting paid back.

 In 2002, Argentina was in a financial and economic crisis.
 Argentina's peso was tied to the value of the U.S. dollar, but in 2002 the government let the value of the peso float.
 As a result, the value of the peso went down 75% relative to the value of the U.S. dollar in just four months.

 Multicanal bought programming from the United States.
 The peso devaluation, along with the country's restrictions on access to U.S. dollars, made it expensive for Multicanal to purchase that programming.
-Multicanal also struggled to make interest payments on its approximately $509 million USD in debt.
+Multicanal also struggled to make interest payments on its approximately US$509 million in debt.
 By April 2002, Multicanal defaulted on all of its payments to the holders of its Notes.
 When Multicanal went into bankruptcy proceedings in the United States, a group of investors and holders of Multicanal's Notes (a group referred to as "Huff"), filed a petition in U.S. Bankruptcy Court.
-Huff had filed cases in New York State Courts to try and get Multicanal to pay back those Notes, Multicanal had filed what is known as a § 304 petition because Multicanal does not want to have to pay Huff for its overdue payments on Notes.
+Huff had filed cases in New York State Courts to try and get Multicanal to pay back those Notes, Multicanal had filed what is known as a § 304 petition because Multicanal did not want to have to pay Huff for its overdue payments on Notes.

 A new 2003 Argentina law, which Grupo Clarín had successfully lobbied to pass, made it difficult for Huff and the holders of the Notes.
 The law limited how much stock in a communications company could be owned by people outside of Argentina.
-Huff later complained that the law gave Clarin and Multicanal and unfair advantage.
+Huff later complained that the law gave Clarin and Multicanal an unfair advantage.